Neostera/classic/privacy.md

 ---

-RamBot does not store any data.
+VoxBot does not store any data.
 If a server member with the Manage Server permission uses the `prefix` command to change the bot's prefix, then the server's automatically-generated Discord ID (for example, 728813015016669274) will be stored in the bot's database along with the provided prefix.
 No other data relating to the server is stored.
 RamBot never stores data specific to users!

 The prefix data is stored only for the bot to function and is not shared with anyone else or used for any other reason.
 The data is stored on VS Code.